-The main focus of this paper is on the workload traces.
-Although far from an exhaustive list of Grid scheduling literature, we can see that a large number of research work such as the ones shown in Table 1 either use traces not typically from real production Grids, or use simple workload models (Poisson, fixed-interval arrivals, or Gaussian system load).
+The main focus of this paper is on realistic workloads.
+Although far from an exhaustive list of Grid scheduling literature, we can see that a large amount of research work either use traces not typically from real production Grids, or use simple workload models (Poisson, fixed-interval arrivals, or Gaussian system load).
 These traces or models, however, exhibit significantly different characteristics than the traces on production Grids.
-As has been studied and reported in [12], pseudo-periodicity, long range dependence (LRD), and "bag-of-tasks" behavior with strong temporal locality are the main properties that characterize production Grid workloads.
+As has been studied and reported in [13], pseudo-periodicity, long range dependence (LRD), and "bag-of-tasks" behavior with strong temporal locality are the main properties that characterize production Grid workloads.
 Therefore, it is important that representative models be developed to capture the salient properties of Grid workloads.
-In the following sections we present an overview of the recent work on workload modeling for clusters and Grids.
-Moreover, by using the developed models we conduct model-driven simulation of Grid scheduling strategies and quantify the performance impacts of various correlation structures in workloads.
+In the following sections, we present an overview of the recent work on workload modeling for clusters and Grids.
+Moreover, by using the developed models we conduct model-based simulation of Grid scheduling strategies and quantify the performance impacts of various autocorrelation structures in workloads.

-3 Workload Modeling in Grids
+3. Workload modeling in grids

-Based on workload traces from a large production Grid and several participating clusters2, we developed models that are able to reproduce the statistical properties of traces at different levels.
-The following presentations are based on research in [8, 9, 10, 11] and discuss job arrivals and job attributes, respectively.
+Based on workload traces from a large production Grid and several participating clusters (Table 1), we developed models that are able to reproduce the statistical properties of traces at different levels.
+The following presentations are based on research in [9-12] and discuss job arrivals and job attributes, respectively.

-3.1 Job Arrivals
+3.1.
+Job arrivals

 Job arrivals can be described as a point process and two representations are commonly used, namely, interarrival time process and count/rate process.
 The count process is formed by dividing the time axis into equally spaced contiguous intervals and counts the number of events within each interval.
-Forming the sequence of counts generally loses information but it allows the correlation in the counts be readily associated with that in the point process [13].
+Forming the sequence of counts generally loses information but it allows the correlation in the counts to be readily associated with that in the point process [14].
 The rate process is basically the sequence of counts normalized by the count interval.